“Happiness is a deep sense of flourishing, not a mere pleasurable feeling or fleeting emotion but an optimal state of

 Exercise higher consciousness

-Exercising higher consciousness is about living with intention and purpose, and doing what's right, not what's easy.
-The faster pace of the outside World calls for higher consciousness of our inner World lest we be dragged along in a semi-conscious state, only to keep losing our footing and stumbling over.
+Temptations and distractions abound in the modern world.
+And the faster pace of the outside World calls for higher consciousness of our inner World lest we be dragged along in a semi-conscious state, only to keep losing our footing and stumbling over.

 Most people are at best, living semi-consciously - having days running them instead of them running their days, and allowing things to happen to them instead of making things happen for them.